 Carpal Tunnel Surgery Recovery

-You can return home soon after your procedure is complete.
-While, most patients notice an immediate relief in some or all of their symptoms, it may take several weeks or more to experience full relief.
-Your time off from work will depend on which hand surgery was performed on and the type of activities your job requires.
-If you had surgery on your non-dominant hand and a job that does not require repetitive motion, you can expect to return to work within just a few days.
-Surgery on your dominant hand and a job that requires repetitive movements may require a couple weeks or more for recovery.
-Attending physical therapy and performing exercises as directed will generally speed up your healing process.
+Your time off from work will depend on which hand underwent surgery and the activities your job requires.
+If you had surgery on your non-dominant hand and have a job that does not require repetitive motion, you can likely return to work within a few days.
+Surgery on your dominant hand and a job that requires repetitive movements may require a couple of weeks or more for recovery.

 Wear a Splint or Bandage

 After your surgery, you're encouraged to wear a bandage or splint for 1-2 weeks.
 Your doctor will let you know when you can remove your splint and start a physical therapy regimen.

 While you are encouraged to rest for a few days to a few weeks after your surgery, our doctors may recommend physical therapy exercises to speed up the healing process and allow for the healthy recovery of your muscles and nerves.